When offering solutions to your financial prospects or clients, it’s vital to balance your presentation.

 If your prospect is more analytical and is asking industry or market specific questions, then great.

-Flex your muscle and show them you know your product.
+Go ahead with technical jargon and show them you know your product.

 However, if they are more concerned with ways they can use their investment, or the money they’ve put toward their retirement.